Vanessa Watson (1950-2021)

 ACC Executive Committeevanessa.firstname.lastname@example.org

-Vanessa Watson is professor of city planning in the School of Architecture, Planning and Geomatics at the University of Cape Town (South Africa) and Deputy Dean of the faculty.
-She holds degrees from the Universities of Natal, Cape Town and the Architectural Association of London, and a PhD from the University of Witwatersrand, and is a Fellow of the University of Cape Town.
+Vanessa Watson was Professor of city planning in the School of Architecture, Planning and Geomatics at the University of Cape Town (South Africa).
+She held degrees from the Universities of Natal, Cape Town and the Architectural Association of London, and a PhD from the University of Witwatersrand, and was a Fellow of the University of Cape Town.

-She was the lead consultant for UN Habitat’s 2009 Global Report on Planning Sustainable Cities and is on their global reports Advisory Board.
+She was the lead consultant for UN Habitat’s 2009 Global Report on Planning Sustainable Cities and was on their global reports Advisory Board.
 She was chair and co-chair of the Global Planning Education Association Network (2007-2011).
-She is a founder of the Association of African Planning Schools and is a founder and on the executive of the African Centre for Cities at the University of Cape Town.
+She was a founder of the Association of African Planning Schools and was a founder and on the executive of the African Centre for Cities at the University of Cape Town.

-My practical concern with the future of African cities has directed my interest over the last decade to planning education on the continent, and how the next generation of professional planners is being education and produced.
-Hence my role in setting up the Association of African Planning Schools and the various projects which have emerged through this network.
+Her practical concern with the future of African cities directed her interest over the last decade to planning education on the continent, and how the next generation of professional planners is being education and produced.
+Hence her role in setting up the Association of African Planning Schools and the various projects which have emerged through this network.

-Co-chair of the Association of African Planning Schools http://www.africanplanningschools.org.za/ and PI of project on revitalising planning education in Africa
+- Founder member of the Association of African Planning Schools and PI of project on revitalising planning education in Africa (2008-2014)

 Masters degree in City and Regional Planning (MCRP), School of Architecture, Planning and Geomatics.

 - Borland, R, R Morrell and V Watson (2018 in press) Southern Agency: Navigating National and Global Imperatives in Climate Research.
 Global Environmental Politics 18(3).